val-ornelas/learn-parsing/README.md

+# The Theory and Development of Programing Languages
+## Description
+this code was written by Valentin Ornelas for the [Institute for Computing in Research Internship](https://computinginresearch.org/) and was largely inspired off a tutorial by the youtuber CODE PULSE who is linked below.
+This project is a programing language that follows the list of commands below.

+## How to Run This Program
 the easiest way to run this program is as follows
 1 download the listed  files basic.py, shell.py, strings_with_arrows.py
 2 open up a terminal and run shell.py (python3 shell.py)